arachne-threat-intel/thread/CONTRIBUTING.md

 We value your contributions, including feature requests.
 Contributors who actively participate in discussions and provide valuable input may be recognised and credited in our project.

 Thank you for helping us enhance our project.
-Your feature requests play a vital role in shaping the future of Thread.
+Your feature requests play a vital role in shaping the future of the Arachne Digital community.

 ## Code Contribution Workflow

-Thread follows a structured workflow to ensure that code contributions are thoroughly reviewed, tested, and integrated effectively.
+Arachne Digital follows a structured workflow to ensure that code contributions are thoroughly reviewed, tested, and integrated effectively.
 This process is designed to maintain code quality, reliability, and alignment with the project's goals.
 Here are the key steps in the contribution workflow:

 ### 1. Submission